navcoin/navcoin-org/content/notices/2018-08-18-npip004-static-block-reward.en.md

 https://docs.google.com/spreadsheets/d/1-weHt0PiIZWyXs1Uzp7QIUKk9TX7aa15RtFc8JJpn7g/edit#gid=237137882

-From this, you can see that NavCoin would still have one of the lowest inflation rates in crypto when you include PoW coins as well.
+From this, you can see that Navcoin would still have one of the lowest inflation rates in crypto when you include PoW coins as well.
 Bitcoin currently inflates at around 3.68% as example.

 ### Isn't low inflation like we have now better?

-With 4% per year and only 25% of coins staking, NavCoin currently only inflates at around 1.4% per year (including the community fund).
+With 4% per year and only 25% of coins staking, Navcoin currently only inflates at around 1.4% per year (including the community fund).
 We've seen the staking network weight roughly halve over the last 6 months, something which could be attributed the reduction of rewards when the community fund was introduced.
 It's possible people are switching to other, more profitable PoS coins because 4% reward is too low.
 At this network weight and market rate, it would only take around USD $2M worth of coins to perform a 51% attack.
 In reality, buying enough coins to 51% attack the network would drive the price of NAV up and therefore make it much more expensive than this to attack the network, but it's still worth noting the importance for network security to attract more people to stake.

 ### Summary

 Changing to a static block reward of 2 NAV per block increases network security in multiple ways, the first being that it forces people to be online securing the network with their weight constantly.
-Secondly, it would increase potential earnings for stakers which would attract more people to stake NavCoin and increase the network weight further.
+Secondly, it would increase potential earnings for stakers which would attract more people to stake Navcoin and increase the network weight further.
 Both of these factors make the network harder to 51% attack and would improve network security.

 ### Additional suggested changes